Lima food tour – local dishes and street food in Peru

 The History of Lima’s Food Culture

-To truly understand why eating in Lima feels like a spiritual experience, you need to travel back thousands of years.
-Long before the Spanish conquistadors arrived in the 16th century, the indigenous peoples of the Andes and the Peruvian coast had already developed one of the world’s most sophisticated agricultural systems.
-The ancient Incas cultivated over 3,000 varieties of potato, dozens of corn species, quinoa, amaranth, and an extraordinary range of chilies known collectively as ají.
-These ingredients weren’t just food — they were currency, ceremony, and identity.
+To really get why eating in Lima hits differently, you have to go back long before any Spanish ship appeared on the horizon.
+The indigenous peoples of the Andes and the Peruvian coast had already built one of the world’s most sophisticated agricultural systems — thousands of years before the 16th century.
+The ancient Incas cultivated over 3,000 varieties of potato alone, plus dozens of corn species, quinoa, amaranth, and a whole universe of chilies called ají.
+These weren’t side ingredients.
+They were currency, ritual, identity.

-The 19th and early 20th centuries brought two more transformative waves of immigration.
-Chinese workers, known locally as coolies, arrived in massive numbers to work on the railroads and cotton plantations.
-They brought woks, soy sauce, ginger, and a philosophy of stir-frying that permanently altered Peruvian cooking, giving rise to an entirely new cuisine called chifa.
-Shortly after, Japanese immigrants arrived and brought with them a reverence for raw fish, precise knife techniques, and minimalist seasoning that would eventually transform into Nikkei cuisine — arguably one of the most exciting food fusions in the world.
+The 19th and early 20th centuries brought two more waves that changed everything.
+Chinese laborers — known locally as coolies — arrived to work the railroads and plantations and brought woks, soy sauce, ginger, and stir-fry philosophy with them.
+The result was an entirely new cuisine: chifa.
+Then came Japanese immigrants with their reverence for raw fish, precise knife work, and restrained seasoning.
+That became Nikkei cuisine, and it’s one of the most exciting food fusions anywhere on earth.

 Must-Try Foods in Lima